darryl-h/v-rising-server/README.md

+# Global Banlist
+The `banlist.txt` file in this repository will contain a list of Steam IDs who have griefed.
+If your ID is on this list, it will not be removed.
+As a server opreator, you may elect to add these IDs to your server, or not.
+If you wish to add to it, add the evidence (screen shot of the grief, and the steam ID) and they will be added.

+Griefing is defined as:
+* Cheating
+* Blocking entrances to anothers castle

 # Setup
 We will assume that you want to install the server in `C:\servers\v_rising` if you do not, change the path in the following commands.